 You can also use Zinsser BIN Shellac primer for this step.

 I have the Slick Stick on hand and I trust it.
 Six months ago, I primed my laminated cabinets with Slick Stick and didn’t have a single scratch or dent or ding.
 And that is after renting out my house all summer.
 It worked so I used it again.

 Also, small note, priming and painting cabinets when they aren’t installed is the easiest.
 So take a minute to remove the doors off the cabinets.
 With IKEA, this is super fast.
 Or just paint before putting the doors on.

 step 3- What kind of paint do I use to paint my cabinets?

 The number one question I’ve been asked on this kitchen is the color I painted the cabinets.
-It is Beloved Pink by Behr.
+It is Cupcake Pink Paint.
 This is the perfect soft pink with just a hint of orange.
 I love it!